RoseLeBlood/MiniThread/README.md

 All allocator find you under the namespace mn::memory.

 The containers and pointers use as default the mn::memory::default_allocator_t.

+For network programming see mn::net. (net/mn_socket.hpp) they contains a asy to use network socket wrapper for lwip, IPv4 and IPv6 support.
+Currently only dgram_socket_ip{4,6} and  stream_socket_ip{4,6} support, raw socket are follow in version 2.30, with class for wifi AP and Wifi STA support

 The license that applies to the library is the LGPL.The license texts of these licenses can be found in the files [LICENSE](LICENSE.md) of the